Ryo-N7/Ryo-N7.github.io/_posts/2017-10-22-thrice-part-3.md

     ## 2  negative   696
     ## 3  positive   514

-5220 of 6430 words in our lyrics dataset dont have **AFINN** score...
+5220 of 6430 words in our lyrics data set don't have **AFINN** score...
 With so many words in Thrice's lyrics not categorized by any of these lexicons our results won't be the most comprehensive, but these will have to do for now!

 In line with the other lexicons, the majority of the words were categorized into NA (*neutral*)... then words were categorized as *negative* at a higher frequency compared to *positive*.